xengeo/java-fundamentals/bites/05_instance_fields_bite.md

 ### Assigning values to fields

-In python, you used the `__init__` method to grab values that were passed during instantiation and assign them to instance variables.
-The Java equivalent is called a constructor method and it's name is always the same as the name of the class.
-For example...
+When creating an instance of a class, you can use a constructor method to grab values that are passed in, and assign them to instance variables.
+The constructor method always has the same name as the class.
+For example:

 ```java
 class Post {